Technical characteristics of the car Ford Taurus I-VI generations

 Ford Taurus III Wagon.
 Front view

-The body types of the Taurus remained the same as before.
-Engines remained only 3-liter gasoline V6 (Vulcan V6 and Duratec 30), transmission automatic 4-speed.
+The Taurus body types remained the same as before.
+The engines remained only 3-liter petrol V6 (Vulcan V6 and Duratec 30), automatic 4-speed gearboxes.

-Despite all the efforts of Ford, this model could not repeat the successes of previous generations.
-The oval body design is not to everyone's taste.
-In 1997, Taurus lost the status of a bestseller in the United States, and the palm was intercepted by Camry Toyota companies.
+Despite all the efforts of Ford, this model was unable to repeat the success of previous generations.
+The oval body design was not to everyone's taste.
+In 1997, Taurus lost its bestseller status in the United States, and the palm of primacy was intercepted by Camry toyota company.

 Fourth generation